elBukkit/MagicPlugin/MIGRATION.md

 # Migration Notes

+## 2.9.0

+ Chests and signs are no longer indestructible.
+The undo system will save their contents (though not across a reload, yet).
+ You can modify the indestructible material list in magic.yml.

 ## 2.8.9

  BIG ONE: All config files have had their root removed.
 So there is no "general" in magic.yml, it's all flat.